Mike Myer gets his marching orders (with 8/20 update)

 The locals deal with adversity in the Trump administration

 This afternoon's editorial*, "Remove Roadblocks on Pipeline Decisions," may be the first example of what we may often read from our local "newspapers" as the new Trump presidency runs into problems: it's Obama fault.

-The editorial tells us that the Federal Energy Regulatory Commission (FERC) which decides the fate . . .
+The editorial tells us that the Federal Energy Regulatory Commission (FERC) which decides . . .